-Maternity and Parental Leave Laws in District of Columbia
+Maternity and Parental Leave Laws in the District of Columbia (DC)

-The District of Columbia requires most employers to provide time off for pregnancy and parenting.
+The District of Columbia has a paid leave program and requires most employers to provide time off for pregnancy and parenting.

 Pregnancy Disability Leave Under the DCFMLA

-Under the DCFMLA, employees are entitled to take up to 16 weeks of medical leave, including leave for pregnancy and childbirth, in any 24-month period.
+How long does DC FMLA leave last?
+Under the DCFMLA, covered employees can take up to 16 weeks of medical leave—including leave for pregnancy and childbirth—in any 24-month period.
+(D.C.
+Code § 32–503(a).)
 Employees are entitled to an additional 16 weeks of family leave (including parenting) during the same period, as explained below.

 Family and Medical Leave Under the FMLA

-The FMLA also gives employees the right to take time off to bond with a new child, whether biological, adopted, or foster.
-This is part of your total 12-week leave entitlement.
-So, if you use two weeks of FMLA leave during your pregnancy, you will have ten weeks left to use for parenting leave.
-If you want to use your parenting leave under the FMLA a little at a time – for example, by returning to work half-time for a while, or by taking some of your leave when the baby is born and some at a later point when your partner returns to work – your employer must agree to it.
+The federal FMLA also gives employees the right to take time off to bond with a new child, whether biological, adopted, or foster.
+Bonding leave is part of the total 12-week FMLA leave entitlement.
+So, if you use two weeks of FMLA leave during your pregnancy, you'll have ten weeks left for parenting leave.

 Parents Who Work for the Same Employer

-If you are married to someone who works for the same company, your employer can limit your total amount of FMLA leave for parenting to 12 weeks for both of you.
-(Note that this rule does not apply to unmarried couples.)
-However, whatever portion of your own 12 weeks of FMLA leave you don't use for parenting will still be available to you for other reasons, including your own serious health condition.
+If you're married to someone who works for the same company, your employer can limit your total amount of federal FMLA leave for parenting to 12 weeks for both of you.
+(Note that this rule doesn't apply to unmarried couples.)
+But whatever portion of your own 12 weeks of FMLA leave you don't use for parenting will still be available to you for other reasons, including your own serious health condition.

 All employers in the District of Columbia must provide paid sick leave to employees.
-Employees may use this time off for their own illness or medical condition.
-The amount of time off an employee accrues depends on the size of the employer:
+(D.C.
+Code § 32–531.02.)
+Employees can use this time off for their own illness or medical condition.
+The amount of time off you accrue depends on the size of your employer:

-• Employers with fewer than 25 employees must provide employees at least one hour of paid sick leave for every 87 hours works, up to three days off per year.
+• Employers with fewer than 25 employees must provide at least one hour of paid sick leave for every 87 hours you work—up to 3 days off with pay per year.

-• Employers with 25 to 99 employees must provide employees at least one hour of paid sick leave for every 43 hours worked, up to five days of leave per year.
+• Employers with 25 to 99 employees must provide at least one hour of paid sick leave for every 43 hours you work—up to 5 days of paid leave per year.

-• Employees with at least 100 employees must give employees at least one hour of paid sick leave for every 37 hours worked, up to seven days of leave per year.
+• Employers with at least 100 employees must give you at least one hour of paid sick leave for every 37 hours worked—up to 7 days of paid leave per year.

 Getting Paid During FMLA Leave

 FMLA leave is unpaid.
-However, you may ask – or your employer may require you – to use your accrued paid leave (sick days, vacation, or PTO) to get paid during your time off.
+If you don't qualify for benefits under D.C.'s paid leave program, you can ask—or your employer might require you—to use your accrued paid leave (sick days, vacation, or PTO) to get paid during your time off.
+Your employer might also offer other benefits like:

 Talk to a Disability Lawyer